- Fastest WordPress theme out there.

 5. Schema & search engine optimized –

 Not all themes are schema optimized.
-Many just promises but there are no results in the end.
+Many just promise but there are no results in the end.

 However, GeneratePress has rich schema results enabled.